Nowaaru/suwariyomi.rs/README.md

 -   [x] Implement manga view page

--   [ ] Implement canvas-based read page (for zooming/filters and all that good stuff)
+-   [ ] Implement canvas-based read component (for zooming/filters and all that good stuff)

 -   [ ] Implement reading page